arunasurya/academy/bisqnetworkblogpost.md

 ## More information on Bisq
-You can learn more about the app on [the Bisq website](https://docs.bisq.network/getting-started.html).
+You can learn more about the Bisq software on [the Bisq website](https://docs.bisq.network/getting-started.html).
 For more technical details of the Bisq P2P network, please visit [this blog post by Manfred Karrer](https://bisq.network/blog/new-p2p-network/).